Bilew/Attack-Detection-Using-Deep-learning-Techniques-in-Software-Defined-Networking/README.md

 # Attack-Detection Using Deep-learning in Software-Defined Networking
 # Overview
 This project aims to detect cyber attacks using deep learning techniques.
-By leveraging advanced machine learning models, the system can identify potential threats in network traffic and security logs, providing real-time or near real-time protection.
+By leveraging advanced Deep learning models, the system can identify potential threats in network traffic and security logs, providing real-time or near real-time protection.
 # Attack Detection Using Deep Learning

 ## Overview